alexbez/router-ubuntu/README.md

 Internal routing between eth0 and wlan0 is organized.

 Wireshark running on the router laptop can sniff the network traffic coming from/to client device.

+Instead of the wireless interface wlan0 a second Ethernet interface eth1 (for example, via USB<-->Ethernet dongle) can be used.
+In this case eth1 connects to the WAN.